 We know you won’t always know much about the state you are traveling to.
 To help you make an informed decision, we’ve compiled information from TripAdvisor, state government pages, and tourist information sources to give you a glimpse into life in Maryland.

-Maryland is the site of your next locum tenens opportunity!
-A hospital is looking for a physician assistant specializing in neurological surgery to begin coverage in early August.
-Hours include 6:30p - 7:30a night shifts.
-Cases you will be handling include hemorrhages, aneurysms, spine cases, neuro ...
+Travel to Maryland for your next locum tenens assignment!
+Our client is looking for a physician assistant specializing in cardiovascular & thoracic surgery to begin coverage in early May.
+Hours include 7a - 5p shifts for 4 days per week with some occasional call coverage.
+The selected locum will be...
 View This Job

 Maryland became the seventh U.S. state in 1788.
 In the process, the state gave up part of its land two years later which ended up being Washington D.C.